SebastiaoCarvalho/SebastiaoCarvalho/README.md

 🤖 I am also fascinated by AI, and I am always reading more about it's appliances in the field of videogames and autonomous agents.

 🎥 Outside of tech, I like horror movies and comic book adaptions.
 I also enjoy videogames, especially single player and story focused.
-Also learning Japanese, so that I can travel there and maybe even get a job there 👀.

 ## How to reach me